Acceleration Factor Calculators

 About Acceleration Factors

-Acceleration factors are used to relate failure rates or lifetimes under test conditions to those under use conditions.
-They allow engineers to:
+Acceleration factors are used to relate failure rates or lifetimes under test conditions to what would be found in field conditions.

 - Reduce test time by using accelerated stress conditions